-- Use · for start, query, and update vertices - Use and o for fork and join vertices, respectively - Use vertical down-arrows for s-edges - Use horizontal-to-vertical curved arrows for f-edges - Use vertical-to-horizontal curved arrows for j-edges

-A vertex x has a s-path (i.e. a path contanining only s-edges) to vertex y if and only if they are part of the same revision.
-Since all s-edges are vertical in our pictures, vertices belonging to the same revision are always aligned vertically.
-For any vertex x we let S(x)be the start vertex of the revision that x belongs to.
-For any vertex x whose start vertex S(x) is not the root, we define F(x) to be the fork vertex such that $F(x) \xrightarrow{f} S(x)$ (i.e. the fork vertex that started the revision x belongs to).
-We call a vertex with no outgoing sor j-edges a terminal; terminals are the last operation in a revision that can still perform operations (has not been joined yet), and thus represent potential extension points of the graph.
+- Use \cdot for start, query, and update vertices - Use and \circ for fork and join vertices, respectively - Use vertical down-arrows for s-edges - Use horizontal-to-vertical curved arrows for f-edges - Use vertical-to-horizontal curved arrows for j-edges vertices belonging to the same revision are always aligned vertically.
+For any vertex x we let S(x) be the start vertex of the revision that x belongs to.
+For any vertex x whose start vertex S(x) is not the root, we define F(x) to be the fork vertex such that $F(x) \stackrel{f}{\rightarrow} S(x)$ (i.e. the fork vertex that started the revision x belongs to).
+We call a vertex with no outgoing s- or j-edges a terminal; terminals are the last operation in a revision that can still perform operations (has not been joined yet), and thus represent potential extension points of the graph.